cryptozoidberg/cpuminer-multi/README.md

 Donations
 =========

--Donations for the work done in this fork by zoidberg are accepted at
+Donations for the work done in this fork by zoidberg are accepted at
 * BBR: `@zoidberg`
 * BTC: `1JjGoHdzP5HvtyEZ6MN9LXbh8uTDVgrPY9`